slint-ui/slint/api/sixtyfps-cpp/README.md

 SixtyFPS comes with a CMake integration that automates the compilation step of the `.60` markup language files and offers a CMake target for convenient linkage.

+*Note*: We recommend using the Ninja generator of CMake for the most efficient build and `.60` dependency tracking.
+You can select the CMake Ninja backend by passing `-GNinja` or settig the `CMAKE_GENERATOR` environment variable to `Ninja`.

 ### Building from Sources

 The recommended and most flexible way to use the C++ API is to build SixtyFPS from sources.